Buenos Aires Herald: History

 Author and journalist Uki Goñi worked for the Herald in 1975–83, first as a collaborator and from April 1977 until January 1983 as a full-time journalist and national news editor, publishing reports of the "disappearances" carried out by the dictatorship as they happened.
 Goñi later went on to write Op-Eds for The New York Times, write on a regular basis for The Guardian and the New York Review of Books.
 His 1996 book "El Infiltrado" about the crimes of the dictatorship and the Buenos Aires Herald would help condemn Navy officers in the 2011 ESMA trial and Goñi himself would be a witness in this trial.

 In 2017, Amazon Prime premiered a documentary titled Messenger on a White Horse about the brave role played by editor Robert Cox standing up to the dictatorship.

-The newspaper's opposition against the military regime between 1976 and 1983 led to constant threats.
+The newspaper's opposition against the military regime between 1976 and 1983 led to constant threats, despite the Herald backing what it considered the "moderate" sector of the dictatorship.
 Shortly after the coup, in 1976, staff writer Andrew Graham-Yooll was forced into exile.
 At the time, Graham-Yooll was also writing for The Daily Telegraph of Britain.
 He returned to The Buenos Aires Herald as editor-in-chief in 1994.

 Columnist Eric Ehrmann wrote for the paper during the transition from dictatorship to democracy (1985–1990) under the editorships of Dan Newland, James Neilson and others.
-His articles discussed the proliferation risks associated with the controversial Condor (Tammuz) medium range guided missile system being built by Argentina and Iraqi Ba'ath Party strongman Saddam Hussein along with European companies, and controversial dual-use issues that caused Argentina to ratify the Nuclear Nonproliferation Treaty.
+His articles discussed the proliferation risks associated with the controversial Cóndor (Tammuz) medium-range guided missile system being built by Argentina and Iraqi Ba'ath Party strongman Saddam Hussein along with European companies and controversial dual-use issues that caused Argentina to ratify the Nuclear Nonproliferation Treaty.
 Ehrmann was simultaneously writing columns about Southern Cone politics for the American periodicals The Christian Science Monitor and National Review.

+During the Malvinas/Falkland war, in 1982, Cox, Graham-Yooll and Neilson accused the Herald's then-editors of submitting to the chauvinist stance of the dictatorship, although the newspaper continued reporting on human rights violations.

+In the 1990s, as a result of the aging of English-speaking readership and the diversification of access to news through the internet, the Herald faced severe financial difficulties.
+The newspaper largely abandoned the editorial stance of memory, truth, and justice that had made it world famous during the dictatorship.
+Graham-Yooll, who returned to the Herald in 1994, struggled to make the Herald a newspaper focused on business and community.